maticnetwork/pos-commit-poc/README.md

 ### `hashToG2`

-- Message m = some crap data
+- Message m = data to be signed
-- h = Hash of Message m or some numeric deterministic repsrentaion
+- h = Hash of Message m or some numeric deterministic representation
 - H is Point on G2
-- Currently for toy version using => `mul(G2, h)`
+- Currently, for toy version we are using `hashToG2` => `mul(G2, h)`
-  for `hashToG2`.
-- Some better methods for `hashToG1/G2` [`try-and-increment`, [hashingToBNCurves](https://www.di.ens.fr/~fouque/pub/latincrypt12.pdf)]
-  can be used for real use cases.
+- Some better methods for `hashToG1/G2` [`try-and-increment`, [hashingToBNCurves](https://www.di.ens.fr/~fouque/pub/latincrypt12.pdf)] can be used for real use cases.

 ### BLS signing `sig`

-- Sig is a valid G2 point
+- sig is a valid G2 point
 - `sig = mul(H, sk)`

 ## Aggregation operations